1. Know that your big data is telling the truth

 - Do you see data quality as a project or a process?

 - Do you believe that data quality is an IT problem or a company problem?

 - Are your KPI’s and metrics an integral, designed part of your marketing campaigns?

 - Are changes to on-site web tags managed by a centralized, controlled process?

 - How often do your site tags undergo a QA process?

 - Does your QA process cover your complete index, spot-check random pages, cover critical paths or fix broken pages only?

 - Does your company have a process for adding, changing and removing tags?

 - Is your process for data quality assurance proactive or reactive?

-If these questions made you aware of your company’s need for better web tag implementation and validation processes, conduct a free website audit now and give thanks for being able to trust your data and your decisions.
+If these questions made you aware of your company’s need for better web tag implementation and validation processes, conduct a free web analytics audit now and give thanks for being able to trust your data and your decisions.